 Second, we looked at the relationship between the chosen difficulty level and the Q-scores (plot B).
 We purposely chose a violin plot to visualize the distributions, instead of simple measures, such as the means.
 In the third grade, there are slightly more students who choose the high difficulty level in the expected range compared to students who choose the easiest or medium level.
 Within the second and fourth grades, the distributions are very similar across difficulty level: In the second grade almost no students reach the expected Q-score range whereas in the fourth grade many students do.
 This may show that especially in the grade where students first learn addition, there are differences in ability between player types but not in the grades before and after learning it.

 Lastly, we looked at the chosen difficulty level and login count (plot C).
 In all grades, on average, the students who choose the highest difficulty, also log in the most.
 This is followed by those who choose the easiest level, and then those who choose the default level.
 Since we take login count as a measure of motivation, we may conclude that students who are least motivated also are not making the effort to change the difficulty level from the default to a more fitting one.
+A multiple linear regression on login count confirmed our visual inspect and showed a significant effect of grade (β= -.19, p<.005).
 Therefore we conclude that whether or not students change the difficulty level may predict motivation in the addition game.

 Explain your visualisation; why was this the best visualisation